 Special characters ("!", "?" etc).
 This includes "&".
 You should spell this out

 However, they see your Amazon product title first, but images are the first thing that attracts customers.

 Other than attracting, images have a lot to do for you.
 Images are the visual representation of your product for your Amazon customers.

-Make sure you give attention to detail, focus on features, functionalities, different angles, with professional and high-quality touch.
+Make sure you give attention to detail, and focus on features, functionalities, and different angles, with professional and high-quality touch.